 - Once you submit and pay for your application, your referees will receive an email in 5 working days with instructions and a link to our Referee Assessment form.
 Please note: we cannot expedite this process.

 - Referees should be advised to complete the Referee Assessment form before the application deadline (review departmental website for program specific deadline).
+Applicants are responsible for providing this date to their referees.

 - Referees will be sent a reminder email prompting them to complete the Referee Assessment form approximately every 14 days if we have not received their assessment.